We are open and welcome patients – safely!

 While you are here:

-- When you arrive, we ask that you please stay in your vehicle until we’re ready to see you.
+- When you arrive, please come to the front door to check-in.
 We implemented this policy to further reduce mingling in the waiting area and take patients to the treatment room as quickly as possible.

-- We require the wearing of face masks upon entry, covering the mouth as well as the nose.
-We also insist on a temperature check for every patient or patient accompanier (e.g. a parent or guardian of a minor child patient) when you arrive.
+- Wearing face masks is optional.
+We do however insist on a temperature check for every patient or patient accompanier (e.g. a parent or guardian of a minor child patient) when you arrive.

 - Forgot your mask at home or in the car?
 No problem!
 We will gladly provide one to every visitor.

 - Hand sanitizer for patients and employees is available throughout the office.

 - Worried about the health of staff members?
 We are transparent about our staff members’ health, and employees exhibiting any flu-like symptoms whatsoever are required to stay home.

 - As always, treatment rooms are thoroughly sanitized with disinfectant spray and wipes after every patient.

 - For additional protection, we are covering certain equipment like computer keyboards with plastic screens.